TirelessClock/spacex-prediction-model/README.md

 2. Through this project I learnt how to use Git and Github - concepts I was previously largely unfamiliar with.
 In fact, this repo isn't the first repo for this project made - over the course of development, I made two successive repositories before this, but deleted them both for a plethora of reasons.
 3. Learnt how to use self made modules and packages.
 Never did that before, and my first try with it was absolutely disastrous (Deleted the second repository because of the horrendous file structuring.)
 4. Finally came to use and appreciate file formatting systems, and their immense timesaving potential.
-5. Using this project as an excuse, finally structured my laptop's rathair organisation system.
+5. Using this project as an excuse, finally structured my laptop's rat-hair organisation system.
 6. To be Updated...